The Holly Crochet Earwarmer (Free Crochet Pattern)

 Optional: you can certainly put a stitch or two through your twist or even wrap the center of the twist with yarn to cinch it(as I’ve seen in some other designs).
 However, I like the freedom of adjusting the twist depending on the day and my hair.

-If you like the look of this pattern and want it for yourself, or if you’re just interested in staying connected for future projects, you can sign up below for access to current and future resources.
-As a bonus, I’ll send you the patterns for this headband pattern as well as the matching boot cuffs.
+If you like the look of this pattern and want it for yourself, or if you’re just interested in staying connected for future projects, you can sign up below for access to current and future free patterns!
+As a thank you for signing up, I will give you FREE popular PDF patterns of mine.

 Thanks for hanging out with me and checking out this project!